TortugaResearch/Tortuga.Shipwright/README.md

 ### Automatically Implementing an Interface

 If a trait implements an interface, then it's container will automatically implement it as well.
-All interface methods will call back to the trait.
+All interface methods and properties will call back to the trait.

 The container explicitly implements the interface.
-Use the `Expose` attribute if you also want the methods to be marked as `public`.
+Use the `Expose` attribute on each member if you also want the methods to be marked as `public`.

+Warning: Interfaces with `init` properties are not supported.

 ### XML Docs